 Trump fires FBI Director James Comey

-FBI Director James Comey listened, May 3, on Capitol Hill in Washington.
-President Donald Trump fired Comey today.
+In this May 3, 2017, file photo, FBI Director James Comey listens on Capitol Hill in Washington.
+President Donald Trump has fired Comey.

 Comments